nuxt/nuxt.com/content/deploy/docker.md

 ```

 ::caution
 A static build relies on the `200.html` and `404.html` fallback pages to resolve routes that were not pre-rendered.
-Configure your web server to serve them, otherwise unmatched URLs return the server's own error page.
+Serve them explicitly — with nginx, `try_files $uri $uri/ /200.html;` hands unmatched routes to the client-side router and `error_page 404 /404.html;` covers the rest — otherwise those URLs return the web server's own error page.
 ::

 ::read-more{to="/docs/getting-started/deployment#static-hosting"}